-J.B.
-Hunt recognizes that operating a successful, sustainable business means acknowledging and addressing important and relevant social issues with sincerity.
 As a company, we support numerous initiatives in many ways that reflect the values most important to our employees, customers and the communities where we operate.
-With nearly 35,000 J.B.
-Hunt employees across North America (~23,000 of which are our truck drivers), we believe our focus on safety, career development, fostering a diverse and inclusive workplace and giving back to the communities we serve are among our highest priorities.
+With more than 33,000 J.B.
+Hunt employees across North America (~22,000 of which are our truck drivers), we believe our focus on safety, career advancement, a sense of belonging in the workplace, and giving back to the communities we serve are among our highest priorities.